HL7/phenomics-exchange-ig/README.md

-Build of master branch can be [found here](https://build.fhir.org/ig/HL7/phenomics-exchange-ig/branches/master/)

 # IG builds

-The HL7 builds, by branch, can be [found here](https://build.fhir.org/ig/HL7/phenomics-exchange-ig/branches/).
-Build failures are at a URL like: https://build.fhir.org/ig/HL7/phenomics-exchange-ig/branches/BRANCH_NAME/failure/build.log.
-Replace BRANCH_NAME with the branch name.

-For a local build using `./build.sh` in the repository root.
+- The default (master branch) can be found here: https://build.fhir.org/ig/HL7/phenomics-exchange-ig/
+  - The build log for a successful build is here: https://build.fhir.org/ig/HL7/phenomics-exchange-ig/build.log
+  - The build log for a failed build is here: https://build.fhir.org/ig/HL7/phenomics-exchange-ig/failure/build.log
+- For branch specific builds, see here: https://build.fhir.org/ig/HL7/phenomics-exchange-ig/branches
+  - Build logs are as described above for the default branch build.

+Use `./build.sh` to perform a local and Docker-based build.
+This will use the latest Publisher version as long as the Docker image for that version was successfully built (see [here](https://hub.docker.com/r/sessaid/ig-publisher/tags)).
+Also, it will use the Sushi version specified in the `/fsh.ini` file.